IdealAQ/aq-rpi-setup-scripts/README.md

 Downloads, installs and configures frps.service which enables remote access via ssh.
 Installation process follows instructions in [fracpete/rpi-remote-access](https://github.com/fracpete/rpi-remote-access) GitHub repository.

+**Flow:**
+1. executes ./set-variables.sh which verifies if all required environmental variables are set
+2. ...
+3. ...
+4. ...

 Use the following command to execute:
 ```shell
 . ./frp-setup.sh